 Mathematics in Reception class is taught through the Mathematics area of learning in the Early Years Foundation Stage Curriculum.
 Years 1-6 follow a programme of study from the National Curriculum (2014).

 Planning in Reception is taken from the Development Matters Statements in the EYFS.
-In Years 1-6 planning for learning is supported by the Abacus scheme of work and tailored by individual teachers to suit the needs of their children.
+In Years 1-6 planning for learning is taught by using the White Rose Maths scheme of work and tailored by individual teachers to suit the needs of their children.

 The daily mathematics lesson has several parts to it, made up of revision activities, core learning activities and review activities with plenty of opportunities for meaningful mini plenaries.
 Weekly plans show annotations as to how differentiated learning is planned for to meet the needs of the children.
 Each lesson has a mix of oral and mental work, whole class teaching with teachers engaging pupils with clear instructions and effective questioning.